How to look after your mental health at Christmas

 Last year, the charity Samaritans, urged people to stop striving for a perfect Christmas, after a survey of 1,160 adults in the UK found that 50 per cent1 of people hide their feelings at Christmas to keep others happy.
 Another survey by Mind revealed that nearly 60 per cent of people with mental health problems have experienced panic attacks over the festive period2.

-Mental health issues are common, and not exclusive to the Christmas period, but they may be heightened by it.
+Mental health issues are common, and not exclusive to the Christmas period, but Christmas can impact mental health issues and worsen conditions.

 Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton, provides her tips on how to look after your mental health over the Christmas period.